whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 - [ ] Copy text from local clipboard to Whist
 - [ ] Copy image from Whist to local clipboard
 - [ ] Copy image from local clipboard to Whist
+- [ ] Upload a file from local to Whist
+- [ ] Download a file from Whist to local
 - [ ] Drag-and-drop an image from local to Whist

 #### Analytics